-Instead of placing a bowl of loose nuts and fruit out for guests, why not mix up the usual by serving this assorted array of spiced nuts?
+Instead of placing a bowl of loose nuts and fruit out, why not mix up the usual by serving this assorted array of spiced nuts?
 They're simple to make—just roast the nuts in the oven with a variety of herbs and seasonings, and you're sure to impress your company.

 Bacon Brussels Sprout Salad

 This new variation on the vegetable serves you with a solid dose of hearty greens, while the bacon adds some extra savory flavor.
 With Brussels sprouts in season this time of year, this might be the perfect salad for you.